HorizenOfficial/horizen-academy-v2/docs/zk-rollups.md

 slug: /zk-rollups/
 description: ZK-Rollups enable layer 2 transactions to be transmitted and verified by the Ethereum mainnet without nodes knowing the details of each transaction.
 image: /img/zk-rollups/zk-rollups-meta.jpeg
+last_update:
+  date: 2/21/2023
+  author: Horizen Contributor

 ---

 For the longest time, privacy technologies in the blockchain space have been adopted primarily as a way to obfuscate transactions from being visible on a public ledger.
 Networks like ZCash pioneered the use of zk-SNARKs to shield public transactions using highly advanced cryptography.

-As the industry evolved and the primary focus amongst developers became how to scale blockchains to process more transactions in less time and at lower cost, [**zero-knowledge proofs**](https://www.horizen.io/academy/zero-knowledge-proofs-zkp/) re-emerged as a technology that could be applied to enable faster yet more centralized networks to securely backup their ‘state’ on a more robust and censorship resistant chain, all while maintaining privacy of the underlying transaction records.
+As the industry evolved and the primary focus amongst developers became how to scale blockchains to process more transactions in less time and at lower cost, [**zero-knowledge proofs**](zero-knowledge-proofs-zkp.md) re-emerged as a technology that could be applied to enable faster yet more centralized networks to securely backup their ‘state’ on a more robust and censorship resistant chain, all while maintaining privacy of the underlying transaction records.

 This unique combination of blockchain privacy and scalability became known as ZK-rollups.

 ## What are zk-Rollups?

-**ZK-Rollups** are an innovation initially launched on Ethereum that enables layer 2 transactions to be transmitted and verified by the [Ethereum](https://www.horizen.io/academy/ethereum-glossary/) mainnet without the Ethereum nodes knowing the details of each transaction.
+**ZK-Rollups** are an innovation initially launched on Ethereum that enables layer 2 transactions to be transmitted and verified by the [Ethereum](ethereum-glossary.md) mainnet without the Ethereum nodes knowing the details of each transaction.

-It is designed to offer greater scalability to the Ethereum network by only requiring the [Ethereum nodes](https://www.horizen.io/academy/nodes/) to verify the proof of computation rather than the transaction data itself.
+It is designed to offer greater scalability to the Ethereum network by only requiring the [Ethereum nodes](blockchain-nodes.md) to verify the proof of computation rather than the transaction data itself.

 Zk-rollups were invented based on the understanding that certain activities such as on-chain derivatives or gaming required higher transaction speeds and lower costs that the Ethereum layer 1 could not support.
 It therefore made sense to migrate these activities over to a second ‘off-chain’ layer that was optimized for transaction speeds, using the Ethereum mainnet for final settlement and storage of transaction data.